Savage was commissioned lieutenant on 20 July 1758 and served aboard the Achilles 60, Captain Hon. John Luttrell during 1766-7.

-Savage joined the Warrior 74 shortly afterwards, going out to the Mediterranean where he served during the breakout of the Brest fleet on 25 April 1799 before leaving her after learning of his elevation to flag rank on 14 February.
+Savage joined the Warrior 74 shortly afterwards, going out to the Mediterranean before leaving in the spring of 1799 after learning of his elevation to flag rank on 14 February.

 He became a vice-admiral on 9 November 1805, was nominated for a role in Vice-Admiral Lord Nelson’s funeral on 9 January 1806 but was unable to attend through illness, and was promoted admiral on 31 July 1810.

 His address in his will was given as Westminster.
 He married Christine Plaistow at Westminster in 1766 and the couple had issue three sons.
 His wife died on 16 March 1810.